TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

 ##Installing BlueZ

-The stock BlueZ available on Wheezy is currently BlueZ 4.99.
-This should be sufficient, so

-    sudo apt-get install bluetoothd

-_NOTE: If you plug your Bluetooth LE adaptor into your Pi before installing BlueZ 4.x via apt-get it should automatically start Bluetooth services on installation.
-Otherwise you may have to reboot the Pi before running the steward to start these services._

-_NOTE: Current testing is using the [IOGEAR GBU521 Adaptor](http://www.iogear.com/product/GBU521/), however other adaptors have been tested and appear to work._

-### Alternative BlueZ Installation

 Development of the [noble](https://github.com/sandeepmistry/noble) library on Linux is mainly be done using BlueZ 4.x.
 However we've mostly tested the steward with BlueZ 5.x.
 If you want to continue to use/test 5.x you'll need to download the [latest version](https://www.kernel.org/pub/linux/bluetooth/) and unpack it.
 Then,

     cd bluez-5.x